 Adventure motorcycles always had an appeal on me, but not because of their beautiful aesthetics.
 Pretty they aren’t, it is form-follows-function.
 Knobbed tires, crash bars, protective covers everywhere and luggage sticking out of the back, pretty much an evolution from the early motocross bikes, bigger and bulkier.
 The appeal however is very much in what they can do and the road presence they possess.

-Getting on and off an adventure motorcycles is a skill on itself.
+Getting on and off an Adventure motorcycles is a skill on itself.
 The seat is often high to give good ground clearance and the luggage at the back makes it extra difficult to swing your leg over the seat.
-Once on it though you have a comfortable seating position with an unobstructed view.
-With your thighs clamping the bike, your other haptic feedback points are through the seat, handlebars and footpegs.
-Information is presented in one direction from the instrument cluster.
-Switches and controls are simple in nature, and clustered around the handlebar.
-In most cases they can be operated without getting your eyes from the road.
+Once on it though I have a comfortable seating position with an unobstructed view.
+With your thighs clamping the bike, your other contact points are Apart from the haptic feedback through the seat, handle bars and foot pegs there it is only a digital on-off passive one-way interaction with the controls.

-Riding a motorcycle is riding with all your senses.
-You can smell, hear and see the nature around you, while sensing the grip beneath the tires.
-You are using my whole body to lean the bike through the corners as smooth and perfect as possible.
-I never ridden a horse, but I can imagine a comparable feeling.
+Riding a motorcycle is riding with all my senses.
+I can smell, hear and see the nature around me, while sensing the grip beneath the tires.
+I’m using my whole body to lean the bike through the corners as smooth and perfect as possible.
+I have never ridden a horse, but I can imagine a comparable feeling.
 It also requires a certain skill, and it gives a sense of comradery and responsibility.
-Take care of your horse and the horse will take you where you want to go, albeit way slower than a motorcycle could.
+Take care of your horse and the horse will take you where you want to go, albeit way slower than a motorcycle can.

 To a baby, adventure is second nature.
 Everything is new and unusual, you are discovering your environment, testing physical limits while trying out new exiting things.
 For some of us, this urge remains when grown up, discovering beautiful places, experiencing cultures or meeting new people.
 Adventure is also a means to get away from everyday structured and organised life, and to experience ultimate freedom.